ainsleymcgrath/pytest-embrace/README.md

 2. Type hints and modern Python dataclasses are very good.
 3. Language-level APIs (like namespaces) are a honkin' great idea.
 4. Code generation is *really* underrated.
+5. The wave of type-driven Python tools like Pydantic and Typer (both dependencies of this library) is very cowabunga––and only just beginning :ocean:

 ## Features :white_check_mark: